 This document should be completed during your stay in Greece or, in case you are not here, can be sent by e-mail.
 The process itself is simple and uncomplicated.
 It will need to be provided to your chosen Lawyer.
 During your absence from Greece, the Power of Attorney should be signed in the Greek Consulate of your country.
 This, among other benefits, provides the advantage of the document being issued in Greek.
 Therefore, no translation is necessary.

 If you are in Crete, you can visit a local public notary with your Lawyer.
 If you are not in Crete or there is not enough time, you can choose either a Greek Consulate in your area or a local Public Notary Office.
 In this case, the Power of Attorney then needs to be certified.
 Your Lawyer will send you a draft copy of the Power of Attorney, which you will need to fill in with the name and details of your representative.
 Upon completion, these documents need to be signed and formalized at the Consulate or local Public Notary Office.
 Your Lawyer will:

 - Obtain a Greek Tax Number (AFM) for you.

-• Open a bank account in your name in a Greek bank
+- Open a Greek bank account in your name.

-• Examine all contracts that are registered relating to the property
+- Check all registered contracts relating to the property.

-• Make payments on behalf of the customer
+- Make payments on your behalf through the above account.

-• Present the contract to the Notary Public
+- Present the contract to the Notary Public Office.